stadt-land-energie-projekt/sl-app/README.md

 python manage.py migrate
 ```

 Afterwards you have to load in data.

+>**Only for server**
+>
+>If you want to do this on server, you have to upload data to server first.
+This can be done by using `scp` and copy data to you home folder on server.
+Form there, you must move data to data folder in the app (probably inside a docker volume).
+Last step is to give access rights to app data.
+As docker runs with its own user django, which is unknown to the server system, you first have to find out related system user ID.
+You can do so, by entering docker container and run `ls -ln` - this will show you files and owners (in numeric format).
+Outside the docker container use the numeric ID to change owner of app data to this user, via `chown -R <user_id>:<user_id> <data_folder>`.
+Now, you can enter container again and check if data belongs to docker user.

 To simplify data commands a _Makefile_ has been
 added, which can be used by command `make`.
 You can load all data by running (or you can run them one-by-one):